-The split bone-in chicken breasts are baked to perfection with the honey mustard mixture for an entree that's full of flavor.
+The split bone-in chicken breasts bake to tender, juicy perfection with the honey mustard mixture for an entree that's full of flavor.
 If you have time, marinate the chicken breasts for an hour or two before baking.
+Cook the chicken over indirect heat on the grill if you'd like.
+For best flavor, leave the skin on the chicken.

 - 1/2 cup honey